How to Get Featured in the Wall Street Journal: A CMO's 2026 Playbook

 The three WSJ editorial paths

-| Path | Format | Word count | Entry requirement | AI citation weight |
+| Path | Format | Entry requirement | AI citation weight |

-| News coverage | Reporter-researched story | N/A | Newsworthiness plus data | Highest |
+| News coverage | Reporter-researched story | Newsworthiness, data, and market relevance | Highest |

-| Op-ed / Opinion | Executive byline | 700 to 900 words | Contrarian argument plus senior executive voice | High |
+| Op-ed / Opinion | Executive byline | Contrarian argument plus credible executive voice | High |

-| Custom Content (WSJ+) | Sponsored editorial | Varies | Budget | Lower |
+| Custom Content (WSJ+) | Sponsored editorial | Budget and campaign fit | Lower |

 For most B2B executives, the most practical entry point is the op-ed path.
 The bar is clearer, the cycle is faster, and the byline can still create direct entity attribution.